viviensiu/LLM-project/README.md

     * To ensure that data are indexed in elasticsearch, go to [http://localhost:9200/_cat/indices?v](http://localhost:9200/_cat/indices?v).
 You should see `az900_course_notes` under "index".
 * To access the application, open this link [http://localhost:8501/](http://localhost:8501/) in a browser.
 If it is successful, you should now see the following screen:
 ![app screen](https://github.com/viviensiu/LLM-project/blob/main/image/app_screen.png)
 * **Note**: If you executed `docker compose up -d`(detached mode), it would only tell you the containers are started but it doesn't tell you when the Streamlit app is ready.
 So you might encounter 404 not found when loading [the application](http://localhost:8501/).
-Please try loading the page again after a minute or so.
+Please try refreshing the page again after a minute or so.

 ### How to use the application
 * You must choose an LLM model first before you could start asking questions!